Javacord/Javacord/README.md

  You can expect this digit to not change for several years.
 * `minor`: Any backwards incompatible change to the api.
 You can expect this digit to change about 1-3 times per year.
 * `trivial`: A backwards compatible change to the **api**.
 This is usually an important bugfix (or a bunch of smaller ones) or a backwards compatible feature addition.
-You can expect this digit to change 1-2 times per month
+You can expect this digit to change 1-2 times per month.

 ## Deprecation policy

 A method/class which was marked as deprecated can be removed with the next minor release (but it will usually stay for several minor releases).
 A minor release might remove a class/method without having it deprecated, but we will do our best to deprecate it before removing it.
-We cannot guarantee this though, as we might have to remove/replace something due to a change from Discord, we didn't have control over.
-Usually you can expect a deprecated method/class to stay
-    for at least 6 month before it finally gets removed, but there are no guarantees.
+We are unable to guarantee this though, because we might have to remove/replace something due to changes made by Discord which we are unable to control.
+Usually you can expect a deprecated method/class to stay for at least 6 months before it finally gets removed, but this is not guaranteed.

+## Discord Server

+Javacord has its own Discord Server.
+You can join it ([Invite](https://discord.gg/0qJ2jjyneLEgG7y3)) for support, status updates or just chatting with other users.

 ## Command Framework